 36,475 firefighters were exposed to hazardous conditions such as asbestos, fumes, chemicals, and radioactive materials according to the 2016 NFPA study.
 The exposure rate is 1 out of every 30 incidents tackled by the fire department staff.
 Exposure to infectious diseases injured 9,275 firefighters translating to 1 out of every 2,500 emergency responses requiring medical attention from the fire department staff.

 In some instances the injuries are instant and some others take months or even years to develop.
-When firefighters suffer injuries on the job, they may be able to recover money for lost wages, medical expenses and more.
+When firefighters suffer injuries on the job, they may be able to recover workers’ compensation benefits for lost wages, medical expenses and more.